• Duration18 Days / 17 Nights

 • Manaslu and Tsum Valley local trek guide for 18 days.

-• Meals: 17 Breakfasts, 18 Lunches and 17 Dinners during the trek.
+• Meals: 17 Breakfasts, 18 lunches, and 17 Dinners during the trek.

 • All necessary Manaslu and Tsum Valley trekking permits.